ClearVPN Review 2026: Is It a Clear Choice for a VPN?

 With the VPN disconnected, we could toggle on the feature via the Split tunneling tab.
 Now, ClearVPN automatically enables its beta protocol Hysteria2 when split tunneling is active.

-Once toggled on, we can specify which domains should use the VPN and which should bypass it, which is more extensive than most split-tunneling features we've seen.
+Once toggled on, we could specify which domains should use the VPN and which should bypass it, which is more extensive than most split-tunneling features we've seen.

 Kill switch